-Environmental and costing analysis will cover multiple time periods (25 to 45 years ahead).
-The VERIFY-D methodology can be further applied at district/island level to model and perform multi-domain LCA analysis, considering the impacts of 1) private and public buildings, 2) transportation infrastructure elements, 3) produced energy of RES and non-RES technologies, 4) energy storage systems.
+The environmental and costing analysis covers multiple time periods (25 to 45 years ahead).
+The VERIFY-D methodology can be further applied at a district/island level to model and perform multi-domain LCA analysis, considering the impacts of 1) private and public buildings, 2) transportation infrastructure elements, 3) produced energy of RES and non-RES technologies, 4) energy storage systems.